barkerbg001/Quirk-Counter/README.md

 - **Pulse Animations**: Visual feedback when incrementing counters
 - **Hover Effects**: Smooth transitions and hover states throughout the UI
 - **Responsive Design**: Optimized for desktop, tablet, and mobile devices
+- **Custom Categories (UI)**: Create new categories from the header using the `＋` button — new categories persist in localStorage
+- **Delete Categories**: Remove categories you no longer need via the trash (🗑) button on each card.
+Deleting a category also deletes all events associated with it (a confirmation dialog appears first).
+Be cautious: deletions are permanent in the current UI.
+- **Default 'Sass' Category**: An additional default category `Sass` is included out-of-the-box.

 ### 💾 Data Persistence
 - Local storage integration for saving state across sessions